-“Decluttering” may just be the buzzword of 2019.
+Decluttering may be the buzzword of 2019.
 The Marie Kondo craze sparked a veritable cultural movement, which gave life to many think pieces and saw niche industries like cleaning influencing take off.
-But how do people actually deal with decluttering in their own homes?
+But how do people deal with decluttering in their own homes?
 A new survey by mobile marketplace OfferUp examines just that.
-The 2019 Spring Cleaning Report analyzed the tidying habits of 2,000 Americans, and it looks like, as a whole, we think about decluttering quite a bit.
+The report analyzed the tidying habits of 2,000 Americans, and it looks like, as a whole, we think about decluttering quite a bit.

-First of all, if you’re planning your spring schedule around getting your home in order, you’re not alone.
+First of all, if you’re planning your fall schedule around getting your home in order for the holidays, you’re not alone.
 Around 37 percent of Americans are purportedly devoting an entire day (or more!) to cleaning, while 24 percent are setting aside a couple of hours.
-This kind of commitment pays off: 70 percent of those surveyed swear by cleaning to feel accomplished, 61 percent use it to de-stress, and 54 percent do it to feel relaxed after.
+This kind of commitment pays off: 70 percent of those surveyed swear by cleaning to feel accomplished, 61 percent use it to de-stress, and 54 percent do it to feel relaxed afterward.

 That said, decluttering has as many external benefits as it does internal.
-It can help you find a roommate—34 percent of those surveyed said tidiness was important when looking for one.
+It can help you find a roommate—34 percent of those surveyed say tidiness is important when looking for one.
 It can also influence your entertaining habits, as houseguests notice clutter right away.
-46 percent of respondents say they “suffer quietly” when visiting a messy home, and 28 percent would avoid going back.
+Forty-six percent of respondents say they “suffer quietly” when visiting a messy home, and 28 percent would avoid going back.

-Whether you’re prepping for spring-cleaning or are looking to turn a new leaf and live a clutter-free life, here are some ways to make tidying up a cinch.
+Whether you’re just prepping for picky in-laws or are looking to turn a new leaf and live a clutter-free life, here are some ways to make tidying up a cinch.

 Break It Down